fortana-co/request.js/README.md

 const { data, type } = await request.put('https://httpbin.org/put', { body: { a: 'b' } })
 ~~~

-These allow you to send non-GET requests without passing the `method` key in the `options` argument.
+These allow you to send non-GET requests without passing the `method` key in `options`.

 ### Query stringification
 __request.js__ comes with a function that converts a query `params` object to a query string.
-If you want a fancier `stringify` function, like the one in [qs](https://github.com/ljharb/qs), you can pass your own in the `options` argument.
+If you want a fancier `stringify` function, like the one in [qs](https://github.com/ljharb/qs), you can pass your own in `options`.

 ~~~js
 import qs from 'qs'